 The problem is that the solution doesn’t lie in one “all-star” mineral – calcium.

-Rather, as Christopher James Clark explained in the of this calcium series, a healthy calcium balance requires a “team effort” from a variety of micronutrients – magnesium, vitamins D and K, and potassium.
+A healthy calcium balance requires a “team effort” from a variety of micronutrients – magnesium, vitamins D and K, and potassium.
 A balance of these nutrients is needed to support bone and heart health, hormone regulation, muscle function and the numerous other benefits often attributed solely to calcium.